 It is an enchanting place, where wide corridors lined with oak panelling are hung with ancient portraits and scented with the haunting aroma of wood smoke, and it has all the crystal chandeliers and massive antiques to be expected in a real Irish castle.

-Guest rooms and suites vary in size and appointments, but are generally spacious, have all been refurbished recently and have luxurious bathrooms; although always refurbished in keeping the with castle, the range of rooms and suites offered now includes some more contemporary ones (with all the attendant technical bells and whistles) as well as the traditional style for which Dromoland Castle is best known.
+Guest rooms and suites vary in size and appointments, but are generally spacious, are regularly refurbished and have luxurious bathrooms; although always in keeping the with castle, the range of rooms and suites offered now includes some more contemporary ones (with all the attendant technical bells and whistles) as well as the traditional style for which Dromoland Castle is best known.

 The Brian Boru International Centre can accommodate almost any type of gathering, including exhibitions, conferences, weddings and banquets, and the recently opened 'Spa at Dromoland' (which is really beautiful) is the perfect complement.

-Under the watchful eye of the warm and caring General Manager, Mark Nolan, Dromoland Castle is an outstanding example of the best of Irish hospitality - it is a joy to experience the very best, and the steadfast dedication of the team here is something to be treasured.
+2024 brings a changing of the guard as Mark Nolan, legendary General Manager for 35 years, retires and the Castle welcomes Mark McSorley as the new Resort Manager.
+But continuity is assured and, under the watchful eyes of its warm and caring team, Dromoland Castle is sure to remain an outstanding example of the best of Irish hospitality - it is a joy to experience the very best, and their steadfast dedication is something to be treasured.

 Earl of Thomond Restaurant: